avyma/HealthKY/README.md

 ## Methods

-The anticipated methods of thematic representation will essentially be chorolpleth web map with the following characteristics:
+The methods of thematic representation will be a choropleth web map of Kentucky by counties, built on D3.js platform.
+It will have the following characteristics:
-- 4 page tabs containing the HTML pages of maps representing each respective chronic heart conditions:
-    - Atrial Fibrillation
-    - Heart Failure
-    _ Ischemic Heart Disease
-    - Information
-(Note: This is an update from previous version on the advice of the instructor)
+- A dropdown menu containing the chronic conditions as outlined above

 - User Interface:
-    - Each page will consists of an `<aside>` for appropriate description and narratives
-    - The map will feature a swipe capability utilizing the [MapBox Swipe GL](../Kentucky-Health/Samples/index_mapbox.html).
-The left map visualize the Social Vulnerability Index map whereas the the right-side map will display the type of heart chronic conditions.
+    - Time slider ranges from 2010 to 2017 for chronic conditions prevalence.
+Initially, the time slider is created in HTML.
+In the future, this will be replaced with D3.js.
+    - .
     - The map allow selection of classifications: (i) urban; (ii) rural; and (iii) all through the use of radio-button
     - The map includes a drop-down menu for selections: (i) Prevalence; and (ii) Expenditure per capita